 "Never before has there been as comprehensive a discussion of this type and at this level," explains conference organizer Ephraim Kaye, Director of the Jewish World and International Seminars Department at the International School for Holocaust Studies.
 "The goals of the conference are to explore how Jewish schools around the world are teaching the Shoah today, in what ways Yad Vashem can assist in the process, and the future of Holocaust Studies in the greater Jewish community."

 The main plenary proceedings of the conference will take place in English with simultaneous translation in Spanish, French and Russian.
 The panel deliberations, roundtable discussions and workshops will be conducted in various languages, some also with simultaneous translation.
-For a complete schedule of the conference proceedings, please click here.
 Press interested in attending this conference must register with the Communications Division in advance.
 All sessions are open to the press.